-- Includes 514 shares of unvested restricted stock over which Mr. Mehltretter has sole voting power but no investment power.
+(12) Includes 3,696 shares held in Lake Shore Bancorp's Employee Stock Ownership Plan over which Mr. Werdein has sole voting power and no investment power.

-Includes 536 shares of unvested restricted stock over which Mr. Passafaro has sole voting power but no investment power.
+Includes 1,000 shares over which Ms. Zatkos has sole voting power but no investment power.
+(13)

-Includes 17,000 shares held by trust, 900 shares held by Mr. Reininga's spouse, 6,000 shares held by G.H.
-Graf Realty Corporation, Inc. and 5,336 shares held in Lake Shore Bancorp's Employee Stock Ownership Plan over which Mr. Reininga has sole voting power but no (10) - (11)Includes 950 shares of unvested restricted stock over which Mr. Sanvidge has sole voting power but no investment power and 705 shares held indirectly as custodian for his grandchildren. - Includes 3,215 shares held in Lake Shore Bancorp's Employee Stock Ownership Plan over which Mr. Werdein has sole voting power and (12)no investment power. - Includes 500 shares held by Ms. Yocum's spouse and 554 shares over which Ms. Yocum has sole voting power but no investment power. - (14) (15) Includes 432 shares over which Ms. Young has sole voting power but no investment power. - Includes 14,754 shares of common stock allocated to the accounts of executive officers under the Lake Shore Bancorp, Inc. Employee Stock Ownership Plan (the "ESOP") and excludes the remaining 178,535, or 3.1% of the shares of common stock outstanding, owned by the ESOP for the benefit of employees of Lake Shore Savings Bank.
-Under the terms of the ESOP, shares of common stock in the ESOP are voted by the ESOP trustees in a manner proportionate to the voting directions of the allocated shares received by the ESOP participants, subject to the fiduciary duties of the trustees.
+Includes 1,000 shores Mr. Cortellucci has sole voting power but no investment power.
+All 1,000 shores Mr. Cortellucci has sole voting power but no investment power.
+Includes 16,071 shares of common stock allocated to the accounts of executive officers under the Lake Shore Bancorp, Inc. Employee Stock Ownership Plan (the "ESOP") and excludes the remaining 170,549, or 3.0% of the shares of common stock outstanding, owned by the ESOP for the benefit of employees of Lake Shore Savings Bank.
+Under the terms of the ESOP, shares of common stock in the ESOP are voted by the ESOP trustees in a manner proportionate to the voting directions of the allocated shares received by the ESOP participants, subject to the fiduciary duties (14) (15) of the trustees.